dustinpfister/blog_posts/_posts/threejs-light-prope.md

 ### 1.3 - Know a think or two about cube textures

-The example that I worked out makes use of what is called a cube texture, and when it comes to this subject that also in turn deserves a whole other post, or more when it comes to what these kinds of textures are all about.
+The example that I worked out makes use of what is called a [cube texture](/2018/04/22/threejs-cube-texture/), and when it comes to this subject that also in turn deserves a whole other post, or more when it comes to what these kinds of textures are all about.
+One use case is to use this kind of texture for what is called a skybox, and that is what I will be using for the environment map of the standard material of a sphere in this example.

 ### 1.4 - An additional file that can be found in the examples folder needs to be added